 To acidify the soil with vinegar, combine one cup of vinegar with one gallon of water.
 Next, apply the solution to the soil around your plants.

-This home remedy works quickly and is fairly inexpensive.
+This home remedy is fairly inexpensive.

-7. Lemon Juice
+5. Lemon Juice

 Simply add the juice of a lemon (about 2 tablespoons) to a gallon of water.
 Next, pour it around the roots of your plants.

-9. Sphagnum Peat Moss
+7. Canadian Sphagnum Peat Moss

 Peat moss also works great at retaining nutrients and moisture, so it’s highly valuable for your vegetable garden and flower beds.

-To use peat moss to lower the pH of your soil, add some to the top layer of your soil and water well.
+To use Canadian sphagnum peat moss to lower the pH of your soil, add some to the top layer of your soil and water well.
 You can also use it to make an acidic compost tea.

-10. Wood Chips
+8. Wood Chips

-Adding wood chips to your garden is another organic method that works well to make soil acidic.
+Adding wood chips to your garden is another organic method that works well to make the soil acidic.
 For the process, simply place them on top of the soil or fold them into the top layer.

-Small wood chips decompose quickly compared to larger wood chips, so you may need to add yearly or every two years at the most.
+Small wood chips decompose quickly compared to larger wood chips, so you may need to add them yearly or every two years at the most.

-11. Acidifying Fertilizers
+9. Acidifying Plant Fertilizers

-But, if you’re not sure which fertilizer to use, ask a professional at your local gardening store for advice.
+But if you’re not sure which fertilizer to use, ask a professional at your local gardening store for advice.
 Down To Earth Acid Mix, Dr Earth Acid Lovers, and SaferGro pH Down are great organic options, however.

 Takeaway